flaviu-gostin/xrd_analysis_workflow/README.md

  is active and install those modules with `pip install module_name`.
 Then try again the command: `make all` or just `make analysis` if the raw data has already been downloaded.

+Please let me know how it went by creating an issue at the top of the screen or email me.
+You are also welcome to send me pull requests.